 While Romans aren't big drinkers, they do like to have an occasional cocktail or glass of wine after work or dinner to meet up with friends.
 In Rome, bars come a dime a dozen and if you don't know where to look you could be missing out on some pretty cool water holes during your vacation.
-For a mixed bohemian crowd, the artsy and wannabees head to Freni e Frizioni in Trastevere and Libreria Caffè Bohemien in Monti.
-The vibe at these places is very laid back and is considered to be one of those classic watering holes among the young and hipster locals.
+For a mixed bohemian crowd, the artsy and wannabees head to Freni e Frizioni in Trastevere where the vibe is very laid back and is considered to be one of those classic watering holes among the young and hipster locals.
+For a unique night out that you won't forget, book and find the password for entry at Rome's premiere speakeasy, The Jerry Thomas Project.
+The wine lovers around town usually head to Ai Tre Scalini in Monti or another locals' favorite in the Colosseum area is Divin Ostilia.
 For a flashier scene, where Italian college students hang out as do young working professionals, Momart in the Piazza Bologna area is definitely the place to be.
 For a cultural experience that comes around full circle, head to ReD Restaurant & Design at Rome's Auditorium Parco della Musica where some of the most prestigious concerts are held.
+In the Prati area, take your pick with Il Sorpasso or La Zanzara.
 Whatever your fancy, 10Best lets you in on its favorite bars around Rome.

 Freni e Frizioni